 Make sure you’re prepared for your company’s IPO

-Harness Wealth can pair you with the advisors you need to provide advice on financial and legal issues throughout the IPO process.
-To identify advisors who are right for you, get started here.
+Harness Wealth can pair you with the advisory firms you need to provide advice across your financial, tax, and legal concerns throughout the IPO process.
+To identify the right advisory firms for you, get started here.